francescoafabozzi/TokenProbs/README.md

 `LogitExtractor` also provides functionality for applying Low-rank Adaptation (LoRA) fine-tuning tailored to extracting logit scores for next-token predictions.

+Below is an example of fine-tuning Mistral on Financial Phrasebank, a financial sentiment classification dataset.

 ```python
 from datasets import load_dataset
 from TokenProbs import LogitExtractor